About STD Awareness Month, STD Awareness Month Facts

 - To address STDs/STIs in Greater Minnesota, screening is conducted by Planned Parenthood of Minnesota, North Dakota and South Dakota.

-- MDH STD and HIV Section currently funds approximately 21 community-based programs to deliver outreach, testing, individual counseling, support groups, pharmacy syringe access and disposal, and educational services to targeted at-risk populations.
+- MDH STD, HIV and TB Section currently funds approximately 21 community-based programs to deliver outreach, testing, individual counseling, support groups, pharmacy syringe access and disposal, and educational services to targeted at-risk populations.

 - The MDH Partner Services Program provides follow-up to sexual partners of HIV, chlamydia, gonorrhea and syphilis infected persons so they can receive treatment to help prevent further spread and re-infection of the initial patient.